Nußloch

 is a municipality in the Rhein-Neckar-Kreis (Baden-Württemberg), about 10 km south of Heidelberg.
 It is on a much traveled tourist route: Bergstraße ("Mountain Road") and Bertha Benz Memorial Route.
 The hamlet Maisbach also belongs to Nußloch.

 History

 Nußloch was first mentioned on December 31, 766 in a deed of gift to the Lorsch Abbey.
 A married couple of strong faith donated a vineyard to the monastery from their property in Nußloch.
 It has been under the control of the Palatinate at the latest since 1269.
 The hamlet Maisbach was annexed April 1, 1937.

-Literally translated, the German name Nußloch means "Nut Hole".
+Nature

+Natural monument “Thick Beech”

+Nestled in the Neckartal-Odenwald Nature Park, hikers come across the remains of the thick beech tree in the Nußloch community forest, near the Erlenteichweg.
+According to the forestry office's information board, the former natural monument on Hirschberg had a total height of 46 m and a trunk circumference of 4.20 m.
+The age of the beech was estimated to be around 260 years.
+Based on dendrological information, the tree germinated around 1740.
+The Thick Beech was a popular destination for hikes for a long time.
+Hugging the tribe became a ritual, requiring up to four people.

+After a lightning strike in the spring of 1968, a main branch broke off in the crown area.
+As a result of moisture penetration, rot and frost damage ate into the interior of the trunk over time.
+Attempts at renovation by the forestry authorities failed due to the high costs.
+The mighty beech tree therefore became a danger and had to be felled on June 9, 1999.
+The trunk and stump remained on site as evidence of Nußloch's forest history.